Jill Flint

-Jill Flint is an American television and film actress, best known for her role of Jill Casey in the USA Network TV series Royal Pains, and as the popular character Lana Delaney on CBS' award-winning series The Good Wife.
-She also plays one of the lead characters, Dr. Jordan Alexander, in the NBC medical drama The Night Shift, and had a recurring role on Bull as Diana Lindsay.
+Jill Flint (born November 25, 1977) is an American television and film actress, best known for her role of Jill Casey in the USA Network TV series Royal Pains, and as the popular character Lana Delaney on CBS' award-winning series The Good Wife.
+She also played one of the lead characters, Dr. Jordan Alexander, in the NBC medical drama The Night Shift, and had a recurring role on Bull as Diana Lindsay.

-Personal life

-She was born in Cherry Valley, New York, and lives in Brooklyn, New York.

 Career

 Flint has appeared in several feature films including Cadillac Records with Adrien Brody, and The Women.
 She appeared as Bex on Gossip Girl.
 She was a series regular in USA Network's hit series Royal Pains.
 She was also seen as recurring character FBI Agent Lana Delaney on The Good Wife (CBS).
 She starred on The Night Shift (NBC) as Dr. Jordan Alexander from 2014 to 2017.
 She also appeared as the on-again, off-again romantic interest to Dr. Jason Bull on the CBS series Bull.